Bounds on the size of the convex hull of planar Brownian motion and related inverse processes: Bounds on the expectations of the inverse processes

 Now Lemma \ref{lem:radial_moment} implies that for $n\leq 4$ we have

 Next we show that $\mathbb{E}\left[\tau_{\mathcal{S}_n}\right]<\infty$ when $n\geq 5$.
 Towards this end, note that for each $n\in\mathbb{N}$ we have $\mathcal{S}_n\subset\mathcal{S}_1$, hence

 where $\preceq$ denotes the usual stochastic order.
-Since $\mathcal{S}_1$ is simply a translation of a degenerate cone with total opening angle $2\pi$, the well-known integrability criteria for the exit time of cones \cite[Theorem 2.1]{cone_exit} shows that $\mathbb{E}\left[\tau^p_{\mathcal{S}_1}\right]<\infty$ when $p<\frac{1}{4}$.
+Since $\mathcal{S}_1$ is simply a translation of a degenerate wedge with total opening angle $2\pi$, Spitzer's well-known integrability condition for the exit time of wedges \cite[Theorem 2]{Spitzer} shows that $\mathbb{E}\left[\tau^p_{\mathcal{S}_1}\right]<\infty$ when $p<\frac{1}{4}$.
 In particular, along with \eqref{eq:monotonicity}, this implies that

 Denote the maximal process of $\fatW$ by $W^*=\{W^*(t):t\geq 0\}$, that is,

 Then for each $n\in\mathbb{N}$, the bound \eqref{eq:log_moment} allows us to apply \cite[Theorem 2.2]{Burkholder} to deduce that